Chantey Sing at Hyde Street Pier

 There are chanteys that tell of San Francisco and its dangerous "Barbary Coast," one of the most infamous of all port cities.
 California history comes alive in chanteys warning sailors to steer clear of notorious San Francisco crimps Shanghai Brown and Larry Marr, who ran saloons and kidnapped many men to crew ships.California-based chanteys describe life aboard "hell ships," the dangers of rounding Cape Horn, cruel ship officers, the joys and curse of drink and hopes for riches during the gold rush.

-Contact e-mail us for more information.
+Please e-mail us for more information.